shifttymike/aircrack-ng/README.md

-# Airodump-ng TUI Edition
+# Airodump-ng TUI Edition for Modern WiFi

 [![Release binaries](https://github.com/shifttymike/aircrack-ng/actions/workflows/binary-release.yml/badge.svg)](https://github.com/shifttymike/aircrack-ng/actions/workflows/binary-release.yml)

-Have you ever used airodump and had one of these thoughts?:
+Have you ever used Airodump and had one of these thoughts?:
 - I wish I could scroll so the entries didn't just disappear off the screen
 - Why do I have to re-launch the app just to change the band?
 - Why do I have to re-launch the app just to stop from channel hopping?